-Pandigital, known for their digital photo frames and scanners, has decided to jump into the ereader fray with their newest creation, the Pandigital Novel, a 7-inch multipurpose ereader with an LCD touchscreen, Wi-Fi, and an Android operating system.
+Pandigital, known for their digital photo frames and scanners, has decided to jump into the ereader fray with the Pandigital Novel, a 7-inch multipurpose ereader with an LCD touchscreen, Wi-Fi, and an Android operating system.

 First off, the touchscreen takes some getting used to.
-The sensitivity and accuracy is absolutely awful when using the meat (for lack of a better term) of your fingers.
+The sensitivity and accuracy when using your fingers could be better.
 Once I started using a stylus I found the touchscreen works great, the quickness in which it responses still needs some improving but it works quite well, even tiny links are easy to activate when using the web browser.
 A long fingernail can get the job done too; it just requires a hard tap.

 The screen technology is digital TFT LCD, and the quality is decent but not great.
 The light seems to glitter, especially white; it's not solid color.
 It looks better further away than close-up, or dimmed slightly.